Contact Us Today (424) 372-3112

 Posted by Sam Israels | Feb 25, 2023

 Participating in any street racing, drag racing, or speed contest on a public street, road, or highway in California is illegal.
-This includes speed exhibitions or any street racing.
+This includes speed exhibitions and any form of street racing.

-These criminal offenses are typically prosecuted under Vehicle Code 23109 VC speed contest law and Vehicle Code 23103 VC reckless driving.
-Both misdemeanors carry hefty fines, probation, and even county jail time.
+These criminal offenses, prosecuted under Vehicle Code 23109 VC speed contest law and Vehicle Code 23103 VC reckless driving, carry significant penalties.
+Both misdemeanors can result in substantial fines, probation, and even county jail time, underscoring the serious nature of these violations and the potential impact on your life.

 Street Racing Laws in California

 Suppose you are prosecuted for a speed contest offense under Vehicle Code 23109 VC.
-In that case, all the criminal elements will have to be proven.
-This includes that you drove a motor vehicle on a public street or highway while engaging in a speed contest.
+In that case, all the criminal elements must be proven.
+This includes driving a motor vehicle on a public street or highway while engaging in a speed contest.
 This statute does not apply to private property.

 A speed contest is defined as racing one vehicle against another or racing against the clock with a timing device.
 A motor vehicle, in the context of this law, includes the following: